-However, the NDF currently has a dedicated department for these areas, he said, noting that in projects such as oil and gas or water supply for the Central Plateau of Iran, the fund's goal is to expand its share without engaging in direct operations.
+However, the NDF currently has a dedicated department for these areas, he said, noting that in projects such as oil and gas or water supply for the Central Plateau of Iran, the fund's goal is to expand its share without engaging in direct opera-

-Referring to the current electricity shortages, the official noted that the fund has been working with banks to support power generation projects.
+Referring to the current electricity shortages, the official noted that the fund has been working with banks to support power generation projcash flow analysis, the fund should receive annual oil revenues.
+However, in the past three years, no new oil revenues have been deposited into the fund.

 Ghazanfari emphasized that increasing oil production by 250,000 barrels per day requires an investment of \$3 billion, noting that the fund is set to provide this amount for the National Iranian Oil Company, although no funds have been transferred to the company yet.

-He further explained that, based on cash flow analysis, the fund should receive annual oil revenues.
-However, in the past three years, no new oil revenues have been deposited into the fund.
+He further explained that, based on